Taiwan

 Additional information

-• if you don’t meet the age or number of children criteria you may still be considered on a case-by-case basis for children and sibling groups who couldn’t be placed
+• if you don’t meet the age or number of children criteria you may still be considered on a case-by-case basis for children and sibling groups who couldn’t be placed.

 Chung Yi Social Welfare Foundation (Chung Yi)

 Chung Yi accepts applications from residents of all Australian States and Territories.
+At least one applicant will need to have Australian Citizenship.

 Marriage